 About the CRED ETF

 The CRED ETF provides investors with exposure to a portfolio of fixed-rate Australian corporate bonds and aims to track the performance of an index (before fees and expenses).
-The CRED ETF is managed by BetaShares and has net assets of around $535 million (as at October 2021).
+The CRED ETF is managed by BetaShares and has net assets of around $658 million as at 29 December 2023.

 Bonds eligible for the CRED ETF must have amounts outstanding of at least $250 million and a term to maturity of between 5.25 to 10.25 years.
 Up to 50 bonds are selected with each bond assigned an equal weight as at each rebalance date while no single issuer will have a weight of more than 7% at each rebalance date.
 The CRED ETF is exposed to interest rate risk.